cheung69/cv/index.md

 ## Research Interests
 ### **Cell Conversion**

-- Verify the Transcrition Factors predicted by bioinformatic analysis to have significant potentials to enhance reprogramming
+- Verify the Transcrition Factors predicted by bioinformatic analysis to have significant potentials to enhance reprogramming.
 - Optimise cell reprogramming thourgh combination of known and verified Transcrition Factors.

 ### **Transcrition Factors Network Characterization**